Rupert Murdoch is a bit of a controversial figure.

-Former Australian Prime Minister Kevin Rudd has launched a petition calling for a royal commission into NewsCorp's dominance of Australian Media.
+Former Australian Prime Minister Kevin Rudd once launched a petition calling for a royal commission into NewsCorp's dominance of Australian Media.

-Rudd argues Rupert Murdoch's Australian media empire is used to "attack opponents in business and politics by blending editorial opinion with news reporting," intimidating those with contrary views into silence.
-"These facts chill free speech and undermine public debate," the petition states.
+Rudd argued Rupert Murdoch's Australian media empire has been used to "attack opponents in business and politics by blending editorial opinion with news reporting," intimidating those with contrary views into silence.
+"These facts chill free speech and undermine public debate," the petition stated.

-It's the latest in a strange year for the Murdoch family, which has seen documentary The Rise Of The Murdoch Dynasty tell the story of Rupert Murdoch's influence on world events like Brexit and Trump's election.
-This year, too, James Murdoch left the company after publicly criticising its views on issues like climate change.
+It told the story of Rupert Murdoch's influence on world events like Brexit and Trump's election.
+And who could forget the fact that James Murdoch – Rupert's son – left the company after publicly criticising its views on issues like climate change.

 But who are the Murdochs?
+Who is Rupert married to?
 What's the story behind the best-known, most powerful media dynasty in the world?